typegoose/typegoose/.github/ISSUE_TEMPLATE/bug.md

 ---
 *please remove the parts in "---"*

-In Versions, only include the Typegoose version you use (NPM or from GIT)
+- In Versions, only include the Typegoose version you use (NPM or from GIT)
+- in "Code Example" add as many code blocks as needed
+- in "Do you know *why* it happenes replace the "*no*" if you know why

 ---